krafterio/fastedgy/docs/features/orm-extensions/connection.md

 # Database Connection

-FastEdgy handles database connection automatically.
-The connection is pre-configured and managed through the application lifespan, so you don't need to manage it manually.
+FastEdgy handles database connection completely automatically with a native lifespan.
+You don't need to configure or manage the connection manually.

 ## Automatic setup